-Stephenson, Grain & Co., P.C.
+Staphenson, Grain & Co., P.C.

 Stephenson, Gracik & Co., P.C.

 Certified Public Accountants & Consultants

-Alan J. Stephenson, CPA Gerald D. Gracik Jr., CPA James J. Gracik, CPA Donald W. Brannan, CPA Kyle E. Troyer, CPA
+Alan J. Stephenson, CPA Gerald D. Gracik Jr., CPA James J. Gracik, CPA Donald W. Brannan, CPA Kyle E. Troyer, CPA Robert J. Morand, CPA

-August 7, 2015
+August 19, 2016

-Management and the Board of Education Alternative Educational Academy of Iosco County Tawas City, Michigan
+Management and the Board Alternative Educational Academy of Iosco County Tawas City, Michigan

-We have audited the financial statements of the governmental activities and the major fund of Alternative Educational Academy of losco County for the year ended June 30, 2015.
+We have audited the financial statements of the governmental activities, and the major fund of Alternative Educational Academy of losco County for the year ended June 30, 2016.
 Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards and Government Auditing Standards, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our letter to you dated November 10, 2014.
+We have communicated such information in our letter to you dated July 7, 2016.
 Professional standards also require that we communicate to you the following information related to our audit.
 The appendices to this letter set forth those communications as follows: